Docs Menu

 student_collection = db.get_collection("students")

-Our application has three models, the StudentModel, the UpdateStudentModel, and the StudentCollection.
+This application has three models, the StudentModel, the UpdateStudentModel, and the StudentCollection.
+These models are defined in the app.py file.

-This is the primary model we use as the response model for the majority of our endpoints.
+StudentModel is the primary model used as the response model for the majority of the endpoints.

 # Represents an ObjectId field in the database.